pipo1596/angularApp/README.md

 Run-> then paste the below to get over CORS issues: chrome.exe --user-data-dir="C://Chrome dev session" --disable-web-security

+For deployable code use:
+ng build --configuration production

 ## Development server

 To start a local development server, run: